yanzhen4/yanzhen4.github.io/_pages/about.md

 I hope to make friends with other undergraduate students interested in AI Research.
 Feel free to reach out to me!

+I am also interested in Machine Learning Application in Sports.

 What's new
 ======